 Acadian Timber Corp. (the "Corporation") is governed by the Canada Business Corporation Act (the "CBCA") pursuant to articles of arrangement dated January 1, 2010 (the "Articles").
 The Corporation is a reporting issuer and its common shares are publicly traded on the TSX under the stock symbol "ADN".
-The principal and head office of the Corporation is located at 550 Burrard Street, Suite 458, Bentall V, Vancouver, British Columbia V6C 285.
+The principal and head office of the Corporation is located at 1055 West Georgia Street, Suite 1800, Royal Centre P.O.
+Box 11179, Vancouver, BC V6E 3R5.

-The predecessor to the Corporation, Acadian Timber Income Fund (the "Fund"), was an unincorporated, openended, limited purpose trust established under the laws of the Province of Ontario by a declaration of trust dated December 15, 2005, as amended and restated on January 31, 2006, and as amended on January 1, 2010.
+The predecessor to the Corporation, Acadian Timber Income Fund (the "Fund"), was an unincorporated, openended, limited purpose trust established under the laws of the Province of Ontario by a declaration of trust dated December 15, 2005, as amended and restated January 31, 2006, and as amended January 1, 2010.
 On January 1, 2010, the Fund completed a conversion into the Corporation pursuant to a plan of arrangement (the "Arrangement") under the CBCA, involving, among others, the Fund and CellFor Inc. ("CellFor").
 As a result of the completion of the Arrangement and related transactions, the Corporation now owns, directly and indirectly, subsidiaries which own and operate the businesses which were held and operated by the Fund and its subsidiaries prior to the closing of the Arrangement.
 Following completion of the Arrangement, on January 1, 2010, each of the Fund and AT Trust were wound up and dissolved.
 See "General Development of the Business".